Upgrade Collibra Data Quality & Observability

 Upgrade steps

 Important Verify the Collibra Data Quality & Observability version from which you are upgrading before proceeding with the upgrade.
 To do this, sign into your Collibra DQ instance and click the Collibra DQ version info in the upper-right corner of any page.
 The App Version lists your current Collibra DQ version.
-Select an option from the tabs below depending on the version from which you are upgrading and the version to which you plan to upgrade.

 2. Stop the Collibra DQ Web process.